Libensemble/libensemble/docs/function_guides/generator.rst

 -------------------

-By default, a persistent worker (generator in this case) models the manager/worker communications of a regular worker (ie. the generator is expected to alternately receive and send data in a *ping pong* fashion).
+By default, a persistent worker (generator in this case) models the manager/worker communications of a regular worker (i.e., the generator is expected to alternately receive and send data in a *ping pong* fashion).
 To have an irregular communication pattern, a worker can be initiated in *active receive* mode by the allocation function (see :ref:`start_only_persistent<start_only_persistent_label>`).